Editor’s note: This story originally was posted on June 25, 2018.

-The Stetson Community Education Project was awarded a $210,000 grant this month and will expand classes for incarcerated men in Tomoka Correctional Institution, as well as begin offering college credit for courses this fall.
+The Stetson Community Education Project was awarded a $210,000 grant and will expand classes for incarcerated men in Tomoka Correctional Institution, as well as begin offering college credit for courses this fall.

 The Laughing Gull Foundation approved a grant for $70,000 a year for three years for the Community Education Project (CEP), which has offered classes in the Daytona Beach prison since 2015, said Pamela Cappas-Toro, Ph.D., assistant professor of World Languages and Cultures (Spanish) at Stetson.

 Beginning this fall, the project will offer one course each semester for non-degree-bearing college credit.
 Twenty students are expected to enroll this fall and that number will grow to 30 men next fall.

 The grant will pay to hire a project coordinator, who will tutor incarcerated students and serve as a liaison with the state Department of Corrections, Cappas-Toro said.
 The grant also will provide textbooks and school supplies, support students’ emerging scholarship and creative course projects, and add a computer lab for the men, who currently do the coursework by hand.

 “This is going to mean an expansion of our program at Tomoka,” said Andrew Eisen, Ph.D., adjunct professor of history at Stetson and one of the founders of the program.
 “It will be small, incremental growth to ensure the quality of our program.”